OCamlPro/drom/sphinx/commands.rst

   fmt
     Format sources with ocamlformat

+  headers
+    Check all headers in project

   install
     Build & install the project in the project opam switch

-  lock (since version 0.2.1)
+  list (since version 0.4.0)
-    Generate a .locked file for the project
+    List available project or packages skeletons

   new
     Create a new project